Ketel Marte Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in MLB.
+- The White Sox pitching staff ranks fifth in MLB with a collective 9.3 strikeouts per nine innings.

-- White Sox pitchers combine to allow 214 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to give up 214 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- The right-hander's last appearance came on Friday against the Boston Red Sox, when he tossed 6 1/3 innings, surrendering one earned run while giving up five hits.
+- His last appearance was on Friday against the Boston Red Sox, when the right-hander tossed 6 1/3 innings, surrendering one earned run while giving up five hits.

-- In 19 games this season, the 27-year-old has a 5.10 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .223 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.